Yuliafire/Yuliafire/README.md

-# Hi, I’m Yulia - looking for a Junior Frontend Dev Job!
+# Hi, I’m Yulia.
+My goal is to become a Junior Frontend Developer and master multiple programming languages!

 ## Tech Stack